rizdaprasetya/mt-alt-doc/en/technical-reference/payment-link-api.md

 Notable benefits & differences compared to [Payment Link creation via Midtrans Dashboard](/en/payment-link/overview.md):
 - Payment Link creation can be **programmatically automated, via system integration to our API** according to your business needs.
 Although you will need your development resource to integrate with the API we provide.
 - Can be **programmatically integrated to the merchant's system**.
 Especially the backend system, store CMS, POS, Invoicing system, etc.
-- More **suitable for SMB/Entreprise merchant**, that has their own website/system and wants to automate PL creation.
+- More **suitable for SMB/Enterprise merchant**, that has their own website/system and wants to automate PL creation.

 <!-- @TODO: convert to table like demo slide? -->

-### Business Usecase Example
-Here are some business use case ideas that merchant can achieve with Payment Link:
-- **Invoice based payment system** use case.
-As the payment link expiry can be set to weeks or months.
-Can also be set to be paid by 1 specific customer, or mass generic invoice for a big number of customers.
-  - Whether for B2B business type where merchant want to create goods & services payment invoice to be paid by partner/vendor/customer.
-  - Or even for regular B2C business type that sells various goods & services.
-- **Ticketing payment** use case, due to the same reason as above.
-For example tickets for transportations, entertainment, courses, digital products, conferences, webinars, online/offline event, concert, shows, meet and greet, parking, hotel, traffic/other violation sanction, & hospitality, etc.

 <!--
 ### Note & Limitation